-Source: Income Tax Act
+Definitions & Employees' Tax Concepts

+Tax Year 1 March - 28/29 February

+Revenue Service Namibia Revenue Agency

+Namibia Nevenue Ager

+www.namra.org.na

-Tax Year 1 March - 28/29 February Revenue Service Inland Revenue Department www.itas.mof.na Namibia is in the process to establish the Namibia Revenue Agency (NAMRA) by 1 October 2019.
-Employer Means any person who pays or is liable to pay any person, other than a company, any amount by way of remuneration, and any person responsible for the payment of any amount by way of remuneration to any person other than a company under the provision of any law or out of public funds or out of funds voted by the National Assembly. (paragraph 1, Schedule 2) Employee Means any person (other than a company) who receives remuneration or to whom any remuneration accrues. (paragraph 1, of Schedule 2) Independent Contractor When dealing with natural persons only, an amount for services rendered is excluded from remuneration if the payment is made to: • a resident of Namibia, and • the payment is for services rendered in the course of carrying on any independent trade.
+Means any person who pays or is liable to pay any person, other than a company, any amount by way of remuneration, and any person responsible for the payment of any amount by way of remuneration to any person other than a company under the provision of any law or out of public funds or out of funds voted by the National Assembly.

+Means any person (other than a company) who receives remuneration or to whom any remuneration accrues.

+Independent Contractor

+When dealing with natural persons only, an amount for services rendered is excluded from remuneration if the payment is made to:

+- a resident of Namibia, and - the payment is for services rendered in the course of carrying on any independent trade.

 A person will not be an independent contractor for employee's tax purposes if -

-- he is subject to the control or supervision of any other person as to the manner in which his duties are performed or to be performed or as to his hours of work, or - the amounts paid or payable for his services consists of or include earnings of any description which are payable at regular daily, weekly, monthly or other intervals.
+- he is subject to the control or supervision of any other peson as to the manner in which his duties are performed or to be performed or as to his hours of work, or - the amounts paid or payable for his services consist of or include earnings of any description which are payable at regular daily, weekly, monthly or other intervals.